 Thus, this inverse Compton (Thomson) scattering produces about 1 part in $10^{4}$ overall change in brightness of CMB.

 Spatial distributions of clusters of galaxies determine SZE.
-SZE is observed towards clusters of galaxies which are large-scale structures detectable in the optical and X-ray bands and it is localized.
-In addition, other observable properties of the clusters also affect the amplitude of the signal.
+SZE is observed towards galaxy clusters, which are large-scale structures detectable in the optical and X-ray bands, and it is localized.
+In addition, other observable properties of the clusters also influence the signal amplitude.
 However, primordial structures of the CMB are nonlocalized.
 They are also not related to structures seen at different wavebands.
-Moreover, they are randomly distributed over the entire sky with almost constant correlation amplitude in different patches of sky.
+In addition, they exhibit a nearly consistent correlation amplitude in various sky locations and are dispersed randomly throughout the entire sky.
 When the radiation passes through an electron population with significant energy content, its spectrum is distorted.
 This is called the thermal SZE.

 One can express the scattering optical depth, Comptonization parameter, and X-ray spectral surface brightness along a particular line of sight with a cluster atmosphere gas of electron concentration $n_{\Te}({\bf r})$